GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 is offline.
 That means no Chrome Dino screen if the user loses network access on their device!

-The goal of all PWA criteria checks is to help ensure users have a high quality, app competitive experience when browsing the web.
+The goal of all PWA criteria is to help ensure users have a high quality, app-competitive experience when browsing the web.
 Chrome performs checks against [PWA criteria][pwa-criteria] before enabling the install capability for a PWA.